 ... and for your data?

-Less than a month out, and already Windows 10 has been pegged for collecting user data.
-While this is a beta preview, and as such should be collecting feedback data, claims from a number of news outlets point to more even more sensitive information.
+Short after the release of the Windows 10 WTP, the OS was pegged for collecting user data.
+While this is a beta preview, and as such should be collecting feedback data, claims from a number of news outlets pointed to more even more sensitive information.

 The Technical Preview reportedly has the capability to track and log keystrokes, capture voice data and more.
 This may be cause for caution, but keep in mind that almost all, if not all, modern operating systems track and log some level of usage data.
 Though, it's almost always anonymized.